ConeDragon/docs/building/markdown/style-guide.md

 ### Abbreviations, acronyms and initialisms

-Abbreviations, acronyms and initialisms are often more difficult to understand than other phrasing options, and can alienate people trying to learn.
+Abbreviations, acronyms and initialisms are often more difficult to understand than other phrasing options and can alienate people trying to learn.

 Many abbreviations are jargon.
 Avoid jargon where possible by using alternative language.
 Don't use abbreviations unless either: